Complementary relation of quantum coherence and quantum correlations in multiple measurements: Results

-This serves as a complementary relation for thermal discord with respect to different measurements basis.
-This lower bound contains a term of conditional information of the pre-measurement state and thus is also state dependent.
-As we have mentioned the negativity of conditional information signals entanglement, therefore for more entangled state we can expect higher thermal discord which is quite reasonable.
+which serves as a complementary relation for thermal discord with respect to different measurement bases.
+This lower bound contains a term of conditional information of the pre-measurement state, and thus is also state dependent.
+As we have mentioned the negativity of conditional information signals entanglement, for a more entangled state, we can expect higher thermal discord.
+We remark that the inequality (\ref{CR_ThermalDiscord}), resulting from the entropic uncertainty relation with the assistance of a quantum memory, implies that thermal discord as a resource for different bases is larger than a bound depending on both measurement bases and the bipartite state.
+It will be interesting if applications of this inequality can be found in statistical mechanics \cite{zurek2003quantum}.